What is Pupil Premium?

 We ensure that teaching and learning opportunities meet the needs of all pupils.
 Appropriate provision is made for pupils that belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.
 Pupil Premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
 This will be through whole school monitoring of data, assessments and discussions with the class teacher.
 We recognise that not all pupils that receive Pupil Premium funding will be socially disadvantaged.

-The funding is used in several ways at Woolden Hill Primary School.
+The funding is used in several ways at Glenmere Primary School.
 The majority of funding is used to provide additional support for children to ensure they make accelerated progress in core curriculum areas.
 This support is delivered and monitored by a teacher and also delivered by trained support assistants.
 An enrichment fund is also available for pupils in receipt of Pupil Premium Funding, which provides assistance with costs associated with enrichment.
-This includes support with the costs of school trips, before and after school care.
+This includes support with the costs of school trips, before and after school clubs.

 Measuring the impact of the use of Pupil Premium